 In its simplest terms, matching the flow rate means putting the same volume of material in the cavity in the same amount of time.
 The easiest way to match the flow rate from the original process is by matching the fill-only part weight and fill time.
-The fill-only part is created by turning off 2nd stage (hold) pressure.
-The resulting shot should generally be 95-98% full, and should match the size and weight of the fill only part from the documented process.
+The fill-only part is created by turning off second-stage (hold) pressure.
+The resulting shot should generally be 95 to 98 percent full, and should match the size and weight of the fill-only part from the documented process.

-It can also be useful to convert the linear shot size on the barrel to a volumetric measurement by multiplying it times the cross sectional area of the screw.
-This can also be done with linear injection speed to convert it to volumetric fill speed.
+It also can be useful to convert the linear shot size on the barrel to a volumetric measurement by multiplying it by the crosssectional area of the screw.
+This also can be done with linear injection speed to convert it to volumetric fill speed.
 This can be used to closely match volumetric shot size and fill speed between presses.
-Figure 1 illustrates how the concept of volumetric shot measurement.
+Figure 1 (on page 63) illustrates the concept of volumetric shot measurement.